ghi-electronics/duelang-website/software/coding-options/python.md

 ![Python](../images/python.png)

 Python is the main language used with AI and data science.
-The provided DUELink Python library allows a full standard Python program to access physical world.
+The provided DUELink Python library allows a full standard Python program to access the physical world.
 For example, an AI vision facial recognition can now control a door lock.

 ## Setup
 This page assumes the user is already familiar with Python and there is a development machine that is already setup to build and run Python programs.
 No changes are needed there but we are using Microsoft Visual Studio Code as a personal preference.